-2.1.1 Admission must be based on specific selection criteria.
-The admissions process must employ valid assessments and measurements to select students who have the capacity to succeed in the program and the dental profession.
-These assessments and measurements must be established and published prior to the consideration of applicants.
-The criteria must be readily available to advisors and applicants, and be applied equitably during the selection process.
-The program must be involved in establishing these criteria.
-Selection criteria should encourage recruitment of a diverse student population with appropriate academic preparation and aptitude.
+2.1.1 Admission must be based on specific selection criteria, which must be established and published prior to the selection of applicants.
+The criteria must be readily available to advisors and applicants, and applied equitably during the selection process.